kendraio/kendraio-proxy/README.md

 ## Documentation

-### app.kendra.io Cors proxy config
+### Kendraio App proxy default

-Settings for the Kendraio CORS proxy are managed from the app settings page: https://app.kendra.io/core/settings
+Proxy settings for Kendraio App are managed from the app settings page: https://app.kendra.io/core/settings

 ### Allowed destinations

 The Kendraio implementation of the proxy is very restricted by default.
 Only specified URLs are available for access.
-In order to use the proxy with a new url, the url must be added to the destination whitelist.
+In order to use the proxy with a new URL, the URL must be added to the destination whitelist.

 The list of allowed destinations is managed in [./conf/destinationWhitelist.txt].
 One URL per line, with any content after the first space removed.
 This allows for